Need Help? Call Now

 Children born with sickle cell disease will have special needs as the symptoms range from mild to severely debilitating.
 Children will require medical monitoring over the course of their lifetime, and often times, sickle cell children will require multiple hospitalizations.
 This, of course, can be rather costly.

-If your child was born with sickle cell disease that could have been detected prior to the birth with a simple blood test, you may have valid legal claim of failed prenatal diagnosis.
-If you live in New Jersey or a surrounding area, please contact the medical malpractice attorneys at Weiss & Paarz, P.C. today to schedule your confidential, no-cost consultation.
+If your child was born with sickle cell disease that could have been detected prior to the birth with a simple blood test, you may have valid legal claim of a prenatal misdiagnosis.
+If you live in New Jersey or a surrounding area, please contact the medical malpractice attorneys at Weiss & Paarz, P.C. today to schedule your confidential, no-cost consultation with a birth injury lawyer.

 Call 1-800-952-8444